-Upon completing these 5 steps, your data will be ready to be exported and analyzed as needed.
+Upon completing these 5 steps, your data will be ready to be exported to a data catalog and be used when the analysis is needed.
 Remember that with large datasets, 100% cleanliness is next to impossible to achieve.

 As is the case with many other actions, ensuring the cleanliness of big data presents its own unique set of considerations.
 Subsequently, there are a number of techniques that have been developed to assist in cleaning big data:

 Conversion tables: When certain data issues are already known (for example, that the names included in a dataset are written in several ways), it can be sorted by the relevant key and then lookups can be used in order to make the conversion.

 Histograms: These allow for the identification of values that occur less frequently and may be invalid.

 Tools: Every day major vendors are coming out with new and better tools to manage big data and the complexities that can accompany it.

 Algorithms: Such as spell check or phonetic algorithms can be useful – but they can also make the wrong suggestion.

 Today it is almost never economic to manually edit data for improvement.
 However, in case of extremely valuable data or when millions of labeled data points are needed as in the case of image recognition systems, manual data updates may make sense.
 If manual updates will be made on the data, some best practices to keep in mind include:

 - Be sure to sort data by different attributes